Nithees95/JKFLIPFLOP-USING-IF-ELSE/README.md

   end

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:Y.Nitheesh

+RegisterNumber:24011476
 */

 **RTL LOGIC FOR FLIPFLOPS**